HaywireInteractive/OnAllFronts-Public/README.md

 ## Phase 1: Demo
 - Single player: One human player and thousands of AI soldiers (no vehicles)
-- Single map
+- Epic's City Sample map

 ## Phase 2: Early Access

 - Multiplayer FPS game with per-server battles
 - Human and AI soldiers only (no vehicles)
-- Single map
+- Epic's City Sample map

 ## Phase 3: Release